-Prosthodontists %26 General Dentists There are many differences between a prosthodontist and a general dentist, but the biggest difference is that the former deals with replacing or removing teeth, essentially anything that needs to be replaced in the mouth.
-Prosthodontists are dental specialists who focus primarily on restoring damaged teeth and replacing missing teeth.
-From dental crowns to dental bridges, dentures, dental veneers and implants, a prosthodontist will focus on restoring your smile and bite with cosmetic and restorative dentistry.
-Patients need extractions in extreme cases where a tooth is severely damaged or when there is periodontal (gum) disease.
+Prosthodontists and general dentists have many differences, but the most significant one is that the former specializes in replacing or removing teeth.
+Prosthodontists are dental specialists who focus on restoring damaged teeth and replacing missing teeth.
+From dental crowns to bridges, dentures, veneers, and implants, prosthodontists are experts in restoring smiles and bites with cosmetic and restorative dentistry.
+In extreme cases where a tooth is severely damaged or when there is periodontal (gum) disease, extractions may be necessary.

-Extractions may also be needed when preparing the mouth for restorative treatments, such as implants or dentures, for example.
-Maintaining a healthy mouth and a beautiful smile involves several components.
+Extractions may also be needed when preparing the mouth for restorative treatments such as implants or dentures.
 The American Dental Association recommends brushing your teeth at least twice a day and flossing every day to maintain a healthy mouth and beautiful smile.
 It is also recommended that your teeth be cleaned and examined by a professional every six months.
 Despite proper oral care, problems can still arise.

-While proper oral care is essential to reduce the risk of oral health complications, problems can sometimes arise.

-When a problem such as tooth damage or loss occurs, a specialist is needed.
+When this happens, a specialist is needed.
 At Florida Prostodontics, we specialize in prosthodontics and can help restore both the health and appearance of your smile.
 The procedure will be performed in the dental office or hospital dental clinic and may involve the extraction of one or more teeth.
 You may be asked to take antibiotics before the procedure.Thanks to their postgraduate training, prosthodontists have the general knowledge to perform general treatments such as checkups and tooth decay fillings.